Diksha10r/web-developer-assign/readme.md

 <B> HOW TO ACCESS</B>

 > * First you need to have laravel setup with composer and php. (here the latest version is used for all of them)
-> * After installation and running the wampserver, you can now clone the repo.
+> * After installation and running the wampserver, you can now clone the repository.
 > * Next type 127.0.0.1:8000 in the url bar to access the project.
-> * For accessing the database, type 127.0.0.1/phpmyadmin/ in url bar.</p>
+> * For accessing the database, type 127.0.0.1/phpmyadmin/ in url bar.

+Name of the database : bookmanage

+Name of the table : book_management</p>

 <B>HOW TO CARRY OUT CRUD OPERATIONS FOR THIS PROJECT</B>